 UF / SWRO

-Solution The Antucoya copper project aims at producing an average of 80,000t/y of copper cathodes from an open pit and heap leaching-SX-EW facilities.
-It will require 7,000 workers during the construction phase and then generate 1,400 jobs during the ensuing operational phase.
+The Antucoya copper project aims at producing an average of 80,000t/year of copper cathodes from an open pit and heap leaching-SX-EW facilities.
+It required 7,000 workers during the construction phase and now generates approximately 1,400 jobs during operation.